humdrum-tools/humdrum/README.md

     cd humdrum
     make bin
 ```
+Also, typing just ```make``` will give a list of things you can
+do with the make command, listed in the order that they can be done.

 Note that to use the ```make``` command or ```gcc``` for compiling
 the C programs, these must already be installed.
 Check to see if